NSX Manager is a restricted system and has features designed to ensure the integrity of the system and to keep the system secure.

 - The NSX Manager user interface includes a user account, which has access rights to all resources, but does not have rights to the operating system to install software and hardware.
 NSX-T Data Center upgrade files are the only files allowed for installation.
 You cannot edit the rights of or delete this user.

-- All passwords in the system (databases, configuration files, log files, etc.) are encrypted using a strong one-way hashing algorithm with a salt.
+- All passwords in the system (databases, configuration files, log files, and so on.) are encrypted using a strong one-way hashing algorithm with a salt.
 During authentication, the password entered by the user is always obfuscated.

 - NSX Manager uses FIPS 140-2 approved algorithms for authentication to a cryptographic module.